ericzundel/colorsensor-with-adafruit-io/README.md

 ## Hardware

 I'm using a Raspberry Pi Pico W connected to a TCS34725 on a breakout board.
-There are buttons attached to allow training data to be input.
+Right now, there is a user prompt from the serial port.
+There could be buttons attached to allow training data to be input.

+Colors to train:
 - Red
 - Purple
 - Yellow